-In his books he highlights the differences between those who appear to have a high net worth and those actually have a high net worth.
-Understanding the differences and the emotional ways consumers spend (or save/invest) money is imperative to knowing how to best reach your desired target audience.
+In his books (we’ve read them all!) he highlights the differences between those who appear to have a high net worth and those actually have a high net worth.
+Understanding the differences and the identifying the emotional ways consumers spend, save and invest money is imperative to figuring out how to best advertise to your desired affluent demographic.

 This HNWLC demographic is less concerned about status and glittering displays of wealth than they are about financial security and making value based purchase decisions.
 This demographic usually contains more business owners, teachers (Yes teachers!
 Who have become good investors), engineers, some sales professionals, and blue-collar trade workers.
 This demographic is more concerned about value, financial security and investments than they are in flashier purchases and badges of wealth.

 You’d be correct in assuming that most marketers find it much easier to advertise status and luxury to high-income producing, high consuming consumers “HIHC”s than to advertise to the Millionaires Next Door, the “HNWLC” demographic.
 However, we have become skilled at creating advertising plans that reach each of these two very different demographics.
-They require altogether different media plans.